Business

 The Fredericksburg City Council will make its final decision on the matter at their meeting on May 1.
 If approved, the new ordinance would go into effect on July 1, 2022.

-Yesli Vega, a Prince William Board of County Supervisors member, is running for office in the state's new 7th Congressional District.
+Yesli Vega, a member of the Prince William Board of County Supervisors, is running for office in the state’s new 7th Congressional District.

 This article is FREE to read.
 Please Sign In or Create a FREE Account.
 Thank you.

-The Rappahannock Area Office on Youth will receive funding from Stafford County to fund substance abuse treatment programs.
+The Rappahannock Area Office on Youth will receive funding from Stafford County in order to fund substance abuse treatment programs.

 This article is FREE to read.
 Please Sign In or Create a FREE Account.
 Thank you.

-The Stafford County Board of Supervisors has voted to hikes taxes on hotel stays and and rates for sewer and water.
+The Stafford County Board of Supervisors has voted to increase meals and transient occupancy taxes and rates for sewer and water.

 This article is FREE to read.
 Please Sign In or Create a FREE Account.
 Thank you.